Predictive deconvolution

 - Physics.
 For water-bottom multiples in marine data, α = 2 · water depth / v_water.
 If you know the bathymetry, you know α up to a few samples.

 - Peg-leg multiples.
-Peg-legs are primaries that have made one extra bounce between a shallow reflector and the sea surface.
+Peg-legs are primaries that have made one extra bounce between a shallow reflector and the free surface or the seafloor.
 They appear at the primary time plus 2 · shallow reflector depth / v.
 If the sea bottom is at 0.15 s TWT, every primary gets a peg-leg 300 ms later.

 4. Practical parameter picking